codetunez/mock-devices/README.md

-# mock-devices v4.4 (Desktop Edition)
+# mock-devices v5 (Desktop Edition)
 Use mock-devices to create fake/mock devices that connect to an Azure IoT Hub.
 The devices can send and receive data like a physical device would.

 This is the desktop edition of mock-devices which is a cross platform (Windows or OSX) Electron app.
 To use the Docker version, visit this repo [mock-devices DE](http://github.com/codetunez/mock-devices-de)

 #### First time running the app - One Time Install and Build
-From a command prompt navigate to the folder where the repo was sync'd.
+(See pre-reqs) From a command prompt navigate to the folder where the repo was sync'd.
 Perform the following command.
 Do this everytime the code is sync'd from the repo i.e. getting a new version of the app

         npm install && npm run build

+_Some build errors can be ignored.
+If you encounter any, try the "Launching app" step anyway_

 #### Launching app (everyday use)
 From a command prompt navigate to the folder where the repo was sync'd and perform the following command